eclipse-kura/kura/README.md

 ## Development Environment

 ### Supported Development Platforms
-The Eclipse Installer based setup works for the main used platforms like Linux, Mac Os and Windows.
+The Eclipse Installer based setup works for the main used platforms like Linux, Mac OS and Windows.

 ### Prerequisites
-Before installing Kura, you need to have the following programs installed in your OS
+Before installing Kura, you need to have the following programs installed in your system
 * JDK 1.8
 * Maven 3.5.x